Waterford Airport: Statistics

-Ground transportation
+Ground transport

 Car

 The airport is on the R708 road, which can be accessed from the R710 outer ring road in Waterford.
-Waterford has a by-pass, and thus the airport can be very easily reached from Dungarvan, Tipperary, Kilkenny, Carlow and Wexford.
+Waterford has a bypass, and thus the airport can be very easily reached from Dungarvan, Tipperary, Kilkenny, Carlow and Wexford.
 After reaching the outer ring road, four major primary routes can be accessed from Waterford: towards New Ross, Dublin, Limerick and Cork.

-Other transportation connections
+Other transport connections

 The nearest bus and coach station is 10 km away in Waterford, from where Bus Éireann provides services to Dublin, Cork, Limerick, Rosslare Europort, Wexford, Clonmel and Tramore.
 JJ Kavanagh and Sons offers connections to Dublin Airport, Carlow and Tramore as well.
 Dublin Coach provides a direct service to Dublin via Kilkenny, and to Cork via Dungarvan.
 There is also a railway station in Waterford; this offers services to Limerick via Clonmel and Tipperary, and to Dublin Heuston via Kilkenny and Carlow.